 Open & Closed Back Headphones

-One of the first things seen in the description for many headphones is that some are described as being open back and others are closed back headphones.
+For headphones. one of the first things seen in the description is that some are open back and others are closed back headphones.

 Headphone Frequency Range